JEE Main 2019 admit card for April out, how to download

 - Go to www.jeemain.nic.in

-- Click on the link 'Download Admit Card of JEE (Main) 2017' Enter login details such as application number, date of birth and security pin.
+- Click on the link 'Download Admit Card of JEE (Main) 2017' Enter login details such as application number, date of birth and security pin

 - Submit Download admit card